MicrosoftDocs/PowerShell-Docs/jea/role-capabilities.md

 **VisibleCmdlets and VisibleFunctions**

 The most complex merge logic affects cmdlets and functions, which can have their parameters and parameter values limited in JEA.
-The rules can be summed up as follows:
+The rules are as follows:

 1. If a cmdlet is only made visible in one role, it will be visible to the user with any applicable parameter constraints.
 2. If a cmdlet is made visible in more than one role, and each role has the same constraints on the cmdlet, the cmdlet will be visible to the user with those constraints.